jason-chao/wordle-solver/README.md

 # Wordle-Solver
-Wordle-Solver helps people who struggle with vocabulary to enjoy the famous game of [WORDLE](https://www.powerlanguage.co.uk/wordle/).
+Wordle-Solver helps people who struggle with vocabulary enjoy the famous game of [WORDLE](https://www.powerlanguage.co.uk/wordle/).
 So that those who find WORDLE extremely hard, just like the developer of Wordle-Solver, will not be embarrassed for not knowing the hidden word of the day or being unable to show their tries.

-Wordle-Solver takes an average of 3.7 tries to pinpoint the hidden word and solves 99.7% of five-letter words commonly used in English within the limit of 6 tries if they are chosen as hidden words.
+**A web-based interface** is now available at [https://wordle-solver.jasontc.net/](https://wordle-solver.jasontc.net/).
+There is no need to run the Python code to try out Wordle-Solver.

+Wordle-Solver is positioned as a solver for the WORDLE game in general.
+Wordle-Solver supports a variable word length and works with other implementations of WORDLE.
+Therefore, it relies on a broader word list and does not target that of the original implementation of WORDLE.

 Based on probability, Wordle-Solver helps WORDLE players find the best words for the next try.
+In the classical setting of five letters, Wordle-Solver takes an average of 3.7 tries to pinpoint the hidden word and solves 99.7% of five-letter words commonly used in English within the limit of 6 tries if they are chosen as hidden words.
 At the start of the game, this Solver recommends the use of the word “OPERA” on the first try.
 After making a try, players enter the word used and WORDLE’s response into Wordle-Solver.
 Then, Wordle-Solver will show a list of recommended words based on probability.
 In most cases, after 3 – 4 tries, Wordle-Solver is able to pinpoint the hidden word.

 ## How to use

+For general users, the use of [the web-based interface](https://wordle-solver.jasontc.net/) is highly recommended.

+Follow the steps below if you wish to explore Wordle-Solver at a technical level.

 Download Wordle-Solver by cloning this repo.
 ```
 git clone https://github.com/jason-chao/wordle-solver.git